fenago/ml-scikit-keras-tensorflow/labs/lab_G.md

 By default, any custom function, layer, or model you use with tf.keras will automatically be converted to a TF Function; you do not need to do anything at all!
-However, in some cases you may want to deactivate this automatic conversion---for example, if your custom code cannot be turned into a TF Function, or if you just want to debug your code, which is much easier in eager mode.
+However, in some cases you may want to deactivate this automatic conversion for example, if your custom code cannot be turned into a TF Function, or if you just want to debug your code, which is much easier in eager mode.
 To do this, you can simply pass `dynamic=True` when creating the model or any of its layers: